MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-vmware-to-azure.md

 ## Business drivers

-Working closely with business partners, the Contoso it team defines the business drivers for a VMware migration to Azure.
+Working closely with business partners, the Contoso IT team defines the business drivers for a VMware migration to Azure.
 These drivers can include:

 - **Datacenter evacuation or shutdown:** Seamlessly move VMware-based workloads when they consolidate or retire existing datacenters.
 - **Disaster recovery and business continuity:** Use a VMware stack deployed in Azure as a primary or secondary on-demand disaster recovery site for on-premises datacenter infrastructure.